MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

     > [NOTE]
     > It may take some time for users added to your organization to show up in Dynamics 365, so it's a good idea to add all the users to your organization before continuing.

-### Assign a security Role to the User
+### Assign a security role to the user

-1. In your private browser window navigate to your Dynamics 365 URL [https://\<org\>.crm.dynamics.com]()
+1. In your private browser window, go to your Dynamics 365 URL [https://\<org\>.crm.dynamics.com]().

-2. Open the Sales Hub application from the list
+2. Select the Sales Hub application in the list.

-3. Navigate to the Settings Menu by clicking the __Gear Icon__ in the upper-right corner of the page and select __Advanced Settings__
+3. Select the **Settings** button in the upper-right corner of the page, and then select **Advanced Settings**.

-4. From the __Settings__ dropdown at the top of the page select __Security__.
+4. In the **Settings** drop-down list at the top of the page, select **Security**.

-5. On the __Security Page__ click on __Users__
+5. In the **Security** page, select **Users**.

-6. Click on the name of the user you created to open the User page
+6. Select the name of the user you created.

-7. From the menu bar near the top of the page click __Approve Email__ to allow the user to be synced by the server
+7. In the **Users** page, from the menu bar near the top of the page, select **Approve Email** so the user is synced by the server.

-8. Nearby on the menu bar click __Manage Roles__
+8. On the menu bar, select **Manage Roles**.

-9. Select the __Salesperson__ and __Sales, Enterprise app access__ options from the list and click __OK__
+9. Select the **Salesperson** and **Sales, Enterprise app access** options from the list, and then select **OK**.

-## Adding Products
+## Add products

-Products represent the things you sell to customer, whether they be physical goods or services.
-Products that a customer may be interested in purchasing will be added to a sales Opportunity.
-This allows salespeople to exactly track a customers needs the potential revenue a sale might bring in.
+*Products* are the things you sell to the customer, which can be physical goods or services.
+Products that a customer may be interested in purchasing are added to a sales opportunity.
+This enables salespeople to exactly track a customer's needs to the potential revenue a sale might bring in.

-__Products__ are sold in __Units__, which represent the possible quantities that are sold together. _Hours_, _Cases_, and _Pallets_ are good examples of Units.
-Units are grouped into __Unit Groups__ which keep Units with a similar purpose together.
-If you sell services, 'Time' might be a Unit Group containing _Days_, _Hours_, and _Minutes_.
+Products are sold in *units*, which represent the possible quantities that are sold together.
+Examples of units include hours, cases, or pallets.
+Units are grouped into *unit groups* which keep units with a similar purpose together.
+If you sell services, 'time' might be a unit group containing days, hours, and minutes.

 Products may be priced differently depending on who you are selling to, when the sale is happening, and where the customer works.
-Prices with a similar purpose are grouped together into __Price Lists__.
+Prices with a similar purpose are grouped together into *Price Lists*.
 For example, you may have one price list for customers in Canada and another for customers in the U.S.

-Individual Products can be arranged into a hierarchy, as well. __Product Families__ allow you to categorize similar Products based on your organization's needs.
+Individual products can be arranged into a hierarchy, as well. *Product Families* allow you to categorize similar products based on your organization's needs.

-This section will walk you through creating a new Price List, Product Family, and Product.
-Dynamics 365 provides default values for Units and Unit Groups.
+This section provides step-by-step instructions for creating a new price list, product family, and product.
+Dynamics 365 provides default values for units and unit groups.

-### Create a Price List
+### Create a price list

-1. Return to the Sales Hub application for your Dynamics 365 instance
+1. Go to the Sales Hub application for your Dynamics 365 instance.

-2. Navigate to the Settings Menu by clicking the __Gear Icon__ in the upper-right corner of the page and select __Advanced Settings__.
+2. In the upper-right cornert of the page, select the **Settings** button, and then select **Advanced Settings**.

-3. From the __Settings__ dropdown at the top of the page select __Product Catalog__
+3. In the **Settings** drop-down list at the top of the page, select **Product Catalog**.

-4. Click __Price Lists__
+4. Select **Price Lists**.

-5. Create a new price list by pressing __New__ near the top-left of the page
+5. Create a new price list by selecting **New** near the top-left of the page.

-6. Give the price list a name (Default Price List, for example) and click __Save and Close__
+6. Give the price list a name (Default Price List, for example), and then select **Save and Close**.

 ### Create a Product Family (Optional)
 1. Return to your Dynamics 365 Sales Hub [https://\<org\>.crm.dynamics.com](https://\<org\>.crm.dynamics.com)